Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 2 nights in Abel Tasman.

-Today, enjoy a boat cruise into Abel Tasman National Park, where you can relax on the hot golden sand or enjoy a day walk.
-Take in the natural beauty and enjoy!
+Take a boat cruise into Abel Tasman National Park today, where you can relax on the hot golden sand, enjoy a day walk, or simply remain aboard for the return cruise.
+Soak in the natural beauty and enjoy!

 Make your way to Picton to board the Interislander Ferry for a scenic cruise to Wellington, New Zealand’s capital city.
 Set on the edge of a stunning harbour, surrounded by rolling hills, it’s a city rich in culture waiting to be explored.
 From shopping and picturesque walks to exhibitions, festivals, Te Papa Tongarewa: the Museum of New Zealand, and more – Wellington has something for everyone.